Featured On-Demand Webinar: Accelerate Software Compliance With AI Watch Now >>

 Chances are that there’s a solution for your problem waiting to be discovered.

 “Shift left” means to incorporate early security checks in the SDLC to garner collaboration across development teams, remain agile, and increase developer autonomy, as well as security team oversight.
-It also reinforces the need to think about security in all phases of the SDLC — from concept through delivery.

 In concise terms, DAST offers a runtime analysis of an application from an external perspective.
 SAST reviews the internal or static aspects of an application.
 This makes SAST return more issues but is subject to false positives.